annaduan09/musa-5000-assignment-1/Assignment1.md

 ### K-fold cross validation

 ## Software
-All analysis in this study was completed using R packages in RStudio.
+All analysis in this study was completed using R language packages in RStudio.